 When planning a trip to Mexico, you should be aware of the usual climate conditions of the season you're going to be traveling and the weather forecasted for your stay.
-Hurricanes can be a concern during several months of the year in many (but not all!) tourist destinations, Hurricane season in Mexico officially lasts from the beginning of June through the end of November, but you're at most risk of encountering a hurricane between August and October.
+Hurricanes can be a concern during several months of the year in many (but not all!) tourist destinations.
+Hurricane season in Mexico officially lasts from the beginning of June through the end of November, but you're at greatest risk of encountering a hurricane between the months of August and October.
 Hurricanes and tropical storms can affect weather on the Caribbean coast of the Yucatan Peninsula, the Gulf Coast, and the Pacific coast.

 Inland destinations may get substantial rain during a hurricane's passage, which in extreme cases can cause flooding and mudslides, but in general, they're much less affected than areas along the coastlines.

 Before you rule out travel to Mexico during hurricane season entirely, consider this: there are some advantages to traveling to Mexico during hurricane season.
 There are fewer crowds this time of year, and hotel rates and airfares may be much lower.
 If you look carefully, you can find some great travel deals.
 This season also coincides with the summer holidays in the northern hemisphere, and it may be tempting for families to take advantage of lower prices to enjoy a family get-away.
 There are, of course, risks involved in traveling during hurricane season that you should keep in mind.